 Squirrels are small, cute and furry creatures that I enjoy watching while walking around my complex, as well as having staring contests with them.
 Why bother keeping them away from your garden?

 There are many reasons to keep squirrels out of your garden.
 They can destroy flowers, fruit and vegetables that you worked hard to grow.
 Squirrels will steal and smash your prized plants as well.

-My husband began researching how to keep squirrels out of your garden, hence this blog post.
-He showed me some videos of how to do this with homemade items.
+I began researching how to keep squirrels out of your garden, hence this blog post.
+I found some videos on how to do this with homemade items.
 I will be discussing these as well as other methods below.

 There are many ways to keep squirrels out of your garden, but I will be only discussing several.

-The videos my husband showed me talked about placing cayenne pepper in the garden to keep the squirrels away.
-Apparently they do not like the smell.
+The videos I watched talked about placing cayenne pepper in the garden to keep the squirrels away.
+Apparently, they do not like the smell.
 I figure this would be a free way to keep the critter out.

 Peppers in General